verath/NexBot/README.md

 ## Usage
-!last.fm - Output the last listened track from last.fm
+* !last.fm - Output the last listened track from last.fm
-!last.fm foobar - Will get the last track listened to by the user "foobar" !last.fm set user foo - Will map the IRC nick to the Last.fm user "foo" !groove - Output the last listened track from last.fm in the form of a grooveshark URL.
+* !last.fm foobar - Will get the last track listened to by the user "foobar"
+* !last.fm set user foo - Will map the IRC nick to the Last.fm user "foo"
+* !groove - Output the last listened track from last.fm in the form of a grooveshark URL.
-!groove foo - Will get the first result from Grooveshark which matches "foo" !remember foo | !save foo | !note foo - Will add "foo" to the database s/foo/bar - Last line you wrote will replace "foo" with "bar" s/foo/bar/user - Last line written by "user" will replace "foo" with "bar"
+* !groove foo - Will get the first result from Grooveshark which matches "foo"
+* !remember foo | !save foo | !note foo - Will add "foo" to the database
+* s/foo/bar - Last line you wrote will replace "foo" with "bar"
+* s/foo/bar/user - Last line written by "user" will replace "foo" with "bar"

 ### Private messaging the bot
-!remember | !save | !note - Output all records.
+!* remember | !save | !note - Output all records.

 Packages
 ---------